tableau/server-client-python/docs/api-ref.md

 Error  |  Description
 :---  | :---
-`Site ID Undefined.`   |    The site id must be present and must match the id of the site you are deleting.
+`Site ID Undefined.`   |    The site id must be present and must match the LUID of the site you are deleting.